alabou/NMOS-MatroxOnly/NMOS With Natural Groups.md

 ## Layer

 The `<role-index>` is associated with the concept of "layer" of sub-Flows/sub-Streams.
 For independent Senders/Receivers it describes an ordering of the independent Senders/Receivers for a given role/format.
-The `<role-index>` MUST start at 0 and increment for each succesive layer of the same format.
+The `<role-index>` MUST start at 0 and increment for each successive layer of the same format.
 The `<role-index>` values MUST be consecutive integer values starting at 0.
 When `<role-index>` is not present it MUST be assumed as being 0.

 ## Senders